Skip to content

 November 14, 2008, a jury ordered a Kentucky KKK grand wizard Ron Edwards and two former lieutenants to pay 19-year-old Jordan Gruver $1.5 million for lost wages and medical expenses and $1 million in punitive damages.
 The racists beat him close to death at a county fair.

-November 14, 2019, Governor Matt Bevin FINALLY conceded he lost reelection eleven days after Kentuckians voted and before officials completed the recanvas.
+November 14, 2019, Governor Matt Bevin finally conceded he lost reelection eleven days after Kentuckians voted and before officials completed the recanvas.